-Ensuring strong institutional accountability within USAID to combat trafficking is critical priority.
-Our C-TIP Code of Conduct and efforts to implement federal laws preventing human trafficking in U.S. government procurement are central to advancing this objective.
+Ensuring strong institutional accountability within USAID to combat trafficking is a critical priority.
+Our C-TIP Code of Conduct and efforts to prevent human trafficking in U.S. government procurement are central to advancing this objective.

 CONFLICT AND CRISIS AFFECTED AREAS